GeorgeTegos/GeorgeTegos/README.md

 At July 2023 I Started my journy to became a software developer by joining the 16 week bootcamp at CodeClan.
-One month later (week 5) CodeClan went into liquidation (lucky us), thankfully with the help of instructors/ Staff members/ FanDuel/ CodeBase/ Scottish Gov we managed to continue our studies, now after 2 projects and week 12 we learn about Java (which I loooooved since day 1).
+One month later (week 5) CodeClan went into liquidation (lucky us), thankfully with the help of instructors/ Staff members/ FanDuel/ CodeBase/ Scottish Gov we managed to continue our studies, now after 2 projects and week 12 we're learning about Java (which I loooooved since day 1).

 - 🌱 I'm currently doing my software developer bootcamp at CodeClan.
 - 💬 Ask me about my project/code, I am open to suggestions or improvemt tips.
 I always try to produce quality code.